stackabletech/edc-operator/demo/README.md

 What you need to do beforehand

-- setup the buckets (two buckets, one with the demo file)
+- Set up two buckets in the IONOS DCD.
+One as a data source and one as a destination.
+Put the `device1-data.csv` file in the source bucket.

-- get an ionos API token and S3 credentials (access key, secret key)
+- Get an IONOS API token and IONOS S3 credentials (access key, secret key).
-- a running kind cluster
+- Start a kind cluster.

-run `make secret-manifests` and put in your ionos token and s3 credentials.
-This will create two files `ionos-token.yaml` and `s3-secret.yaml`.
+Have the bucket names, the token and s3 credentials ready.
 ## Running

 First, run `make start`.
 This will: